botanicus/data.blog/posts/2019-06-19-june-2019-update/post.md

 # Change of life values

-After being enlightened by a divine influence, I came to reevaluate my direction and values.
+I came to reevaluate my direction and values.
 During my 20s, I was always ready to party and my priorities were a lot about having fun, doing stupid things and traveling.

 Many times it was great and many times it wasn't.
-It was necessary and I learned a lot.
-Now passing to my 30s, I feel ready to turn the page and concentrate on more lasting things.
+It was necessary and I learnt a lot.
+Now passing to my 30s, I feel ready to turn the page and use my time more wisely.

 [gh-blog-engine]: https://github.com/jakub-stastny/blog